Utah Administrative Code

 (5) Any elk purchased must be shown on the inventory sheet within 30 days after acquisition, including source.

-(6) A death record of all elk 12 months of age and over that die; or that are otherwise harvested, slaughtered, killed, or destroyed shall be submitted to the Department within 48 hours after death of the animal.
+(6) A death record of all elk 12 months of age and over that die; or that are otherwise harvested, slaughtered, killed, or destroyed shall be submitted to the Department within 48 hours after the discovery of the death of the animal.

 (1) All elk entering Utah, except those going directly to slaughter, must have written evidence of genetic purity.